Star Trek homeSkip to main content

 StarTrek.com

-Picard discovered, in “Darmok” on The Next Generation, that the Children of Tama, aka Tamarians, would prove complicated, as their interpersonal communication relies on a series of metaphors based on their own mythology and history.
+Picard discovered, in “” on The Next Generation, that the Children of Tama, aka Tamarians, would prove complicated, as their interpersonal communication relies on a series of metaphors based on their own mythology and history.

 For instance, “Darmok and Jalad at Tanagra” signifies cooperation.
 So be prepared for their fairly complicated hello — "Rai and Jiri at Lungha.
 Rai of Lowani.
 Lowani under two moons.
 Jiri of Ubaya.
 Ubaya of crossroads, at Lungha.
 Lungha, her sky gray.”